 As this condition is permanent and currently incurable, if left unchecked by clinically-proven hair loss treatments then the follicles around the top of the head will continually diminish.
 This is because of DHT in the body, which those affected by genetic hair loss have a pre-programmed sensitivity towards, latching on to the follicles and gradually destroying them.
 This displays outwardly as thinning hair and can lead to eventual baldness.

-At Belgravia, Male Hair Loss Treatment is centred around two MHRA and FDA approved products which help to stop hair falling out, and can encourage new growth – finasteride 1mg and minoxidil.
-The use of this once-per-day tablet and appropriate formulations of high strength minoxidil are augmented in many cases by what are known as hair growth boosters – complementary solutions, from laser therapy to targeted food supplements, which can help put the scalp in tip-top condition.
+Male Hair Loss Treatment is centred around the only MHRA licensed and FDA approved products which help to stabilise shedding and can encourage new growth – finasteride 1mg and minoxidil.
+The use of this once-per-day tablet and appropriate formulations of high strength minoxidil can be used individually or in tandem; supplementary hair growth supporting products – from laser therapy to targeted food supplements, can also be employed as part of this approach.
 Based on the latest photographic evidence, it would appear that Woods has not been using any of these products.

 On the bright side, it seems that the golfer it attempting to take his androgenetic alopecia in his stride – especially, he joked, because he normally wears caps.
 When ribbed about it on the ESPN channel this week, Woods said: “I get it, I get it.
 We are not what we used to be, I get it.
 I’ve got my helipad up top and I’m very happy with that.
 I get a hat on so I don’t get sunburned on the little centre.”